 Product-led growth (PLG) is leading many B2B companies to drive rapid revenue success.
 While PLG solutions can propel organizations forward efficiently, this approach also brings specific and complex challenges of its own.
 If your company is aiming to scale revenue, your cross-functional team may already be considering shifts to go-to-market (GTM) distribution efforts and strategies.
 What do successful sales leaders prioritize to align their sales organizations accordingly?

 Segment’s tremendous growth and acquisition by Twilio for $3.2 billion, is an example of what it takes from companies as a whole to scale PLG success.
-John Kaplan recently caught up with Segment’s Chief Revenue Officer Joe Morrissey.
+John Kaplan recently caught up with Segment’s Former Chief Revenue Officer Joe Morrissey.
 During their conversation, Morrissey talks through what their organization focused on as they complemented their product-led growth approach with value-based sales methodology.

 The Product-led Growth Era

 Morrissey shares his thoughts on the product-led growth era, highlighting the benefits and challenges this approach can bring to company leaders looking to scale their business.
 You may find value in his insight on how company leaders can prioritize and invest in go-to-market enhancements to drive ongoing revenue and growth.